fluent-plugins-nursery/fluent-plugin-systemd/README.md

 **`filters`**

+_This parameter name is deprecated and will be replaced with `matches` in a future release._

+Expects an array of hashes defining desired matches to apply to all log messages.
+When this property is not specified, this plugin will default to passing all logs.

+See [matching details](docs/Matching-Details.md) for a more exhaustive description of this property and how to use it.

+**`matches`**

-Expects an array of hashes defining desired filters to apply to all log messages.
-When this property is not specified, this plugin will default to having no filters specified.
+Expects an array of hashes defining desired matches to apply to all log messages.
+When this property is not specified, this plugin will default to passing all logs.

-See [filtering details](docs/Filtering-Details.md) for a more exhaustive description of this property and how to use it.
+See [matching details](docs/Matching-Details.md) for a more exhaustive description of this property and how to use it.

 **`pos_file`**